 Buchanan never married and is still the country’s only bachelor president.
 He had an intimate relationship with Pierce’s Vice President William Rufus King who he lived with for 16 years.
 The two were referred to as “aunt nannies”, and King was part of a circle of men whom were referred to as “dandies”.
 In fact, Buchanan’s niece Harriet Lane was the White House hostess and was termed the “first lady” for the duties she assumed in the White House.

 A House Divided

-Buchanan’s decision to endorse the Constitution written by pro slavery settlers in Kansas made him seem pro-south and enraged the north.
+Buchanan’s decision to endorse the Constitution written by pro slavery settlers in Kansas which was defeated on January 4, 1858 made him seem pro-south and enraged the north.
 A president trying to force slavery into a territory where settlers didn’t want it discredited Buchanan in the eyes of both Republicans and even Northern Democrats.
 Buchanan’s actions are so pro-south, that he did not take the traditional oath “to preserve, defend and protect the United States” His management of the battle in Kansas only made things worse.

 The Ultimate Lame Duck

 Slavery couched in the mantra of states rights was the key issue in the election of 1860 that Abraham Lincoln won on November 6th.
 It would be a matter of months before the south would lose their ally in the White House.
 In anticipation of the election of an anti-slavery president, South Carolina seceded from the union on December, 20 1860.
 As a lame duck, Buchanan denied the legality of secession but did nothing to stop it.
 Within weeks, six more states left the union and eight slaveholding states sat on the fence becoming border states.
 On February 9th, 1861, the Confederate States of America, now composed of seven states, elected Jefferson Davis president.
 One month later, the Buchanan presidency ended.